NikkyAI/sk-scripts/README.md

 4. configure the scripts

-    copy the sample files
+    copy the sample configs

     ```bash
     rsync -a --update samples/ .
     ```

-    adapt it
+    **adapt the configuration to fit your folder structure**

 4. run